custody schedules

 Our approved source list

-Custody is legal-adjacent.
-Parents make real decisions — which schedule to propose, what their state actually requires, whether 50/50 is realistic for their situation — based on what they read here.
-That means the bar for sourcing is higher than a typical parenting site, and it should be.
+Custody is legal-adjacent territory.
+Parents make real decisions based on what they read here — which schedule to propose, what their state actually requires, whether 50/50 is realistic for their situation.
+That means the bar for sourcing is higher than a typical parenting site.

 Every factual claim on this site links to at least one source from this whitelist: